Call: 0131 3708028 | Email: annja@anlofin.com

 If your property is fully or partly furnished, and you need to replace things like beds, carpets or curtains, then you may use the replacement of domestic items relief.

-• Open a separate bank account and only use this account for your property related expenses and income.
+• Open a separate bank account and only use this account for your property-related expenses and income.
 This will help you isolate your property business from your personal finances.

 • Keep records of all your expenses.
 Scan/take photos of your expenses and save these on your phone or computer in a separate folder.